 The MPH Program administration also routinely offers career advising, including resume review, letters of support, and networking.
 Notices of job opportunities are shared as they are received from university, community, state, national, and international sources.
 This information is shared with students and alumni via email.
 The MPH program shares competitive summer internship opportunities from each of the local health departments in Cuyahoga County, and from additional community sites of the students' choice to encourage student engagement in the community.
 Internship positions facilitate networking that may contribute to the development of Capstone projects.
 Several student internships have resulted in post-graduate employment.
 Students may contact the MPH Office for career planning assistance.

-MPH students have full access to the University's Career Center.
-Within the Division of Student Affairs, the Career Center offers individualized assistance and technologically advanced resources to enable students and alumni to develop lifelong career management skills, to obtain work experience, and to integrate academic and career plans.
+MPH students have full access to the School of Medicine's Career and Professional Development office.
+The Career and Professional Development office offers individualized assistance and technologically advanced resources to enable students and alumni to develop lifelong career management skills, to obtain work experience, and to integrate academic and career plans.
 The Center provides training in all phases of the job search, including self-assessment, resumes, correspondence, interviewing (including mock interviews), networking, etiquette, and access to online job postings.
-The services and events of the Career Center focus on four primary career management skills: